fraibacas/lakehouse-poc/README.md

 Notes:

 * Minimum Docker resources: 4 cores and 8Gb of RAM
-* Windows deployment has not been tested but it should work with WSL and Docker Desktop
 * The following ports should be available: 80, 4200, 5006, 8088
+* For Windows WSL is required

 ## Getting Started